jhogsett/EMA-VFI-WebUI/guide/video_remixer_extra.md

 - _**Note:**_
     - The original source frames and dropped scenes are not duplicated

+#### Import Scenes - Import scenes exported from the same source video

+- **Used For:** Recombining scenes exported from the same source video
+- _Enter the path to the project to import_
+- _All scenes, scene states, scene labels and thumbnails will be imported_

 #### Purge Processed Content - Soft-Delete processed content

 - **Used For:** Setting aside previously processed content ahead of another processing round